aroy23/aroy23/README.md

-Hi!
-I'm Arnav, an undergraduate computer science student at UCLA, and I love programming.<br>
+Hi I'm Arnav, an undergraduate computer science student at UCLA<br>
 ##
 I'm broadly interested in the fields of backend, automation software, artificial intelligence, and performance optimization.